Free Consultation · Call 24/7

 According to Chicago’s Code of Civil Procedure at 735 ILCS 5/2-1116, a person can be at fault for any action or omission that’s negligent, reckless, willful, or wanton.

-To assert a personal injury claim in Illinois, you must establish fault, meaning you must meet the burden of proof or “preponderance of the evidence” in a personal injury case before the burden to rebut the claims shifts to the defendant.
+To assert a personal injury claim in Illinois, you and your injury attorney must establish fault, meaning you must meet the burden of proof or “preponderance of the evidence” in a personal injury case before the burden to rebut the claims shifts to the defendant.
 In short, you have to prove the following elements:

 • Duty: The defendant owed you a duty of care or had a responsibility to you.